fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/jsx.md

 # JSX

-[JSX](https://facebook.github.io/jsx/) is an embeddable XML-like syntax.
+[JSX ↗](https://facebook.github.io/jsx/) is an embeddable XML-like syntax.
 It is meant to be transformed into valid JavaScript, though the semantics of that transformation are implementation-specific.
-JSX rose to popularity with the [React](https://reactjs.org/) framework, but has since seen other implementations as well.
+JSX rose to popularity with the [React ↗](https://reactjs.org/) framework, but has since seen other implementations as well.
 TypeScript supports embedding, type checking, and compiling JSX directly to JavaScript.

 ## Basic usage {#basic-usage}